Charles Bronson (prisoner): 2001–present

 In 2001, Bronson married again, this time in HMP Woodhill to Fatema Saira Rehman, a Bangladeshi-born divorcee.
 She had seen his picture and an article about him in a newspaper and began writing to him.
 Rehman had visited Bronson ten times before they married.
 She had worked at a women's shelter before they met, but lost her job when her employer found out about the relationship.

 For a short time, Bronson converted to his wife's faith of Islam, and wished to be known as Charles Ali Ahmed, but did not change his name legally.
-After four years he and Rehman divorced, and he renounced Islam.
-During this period, Bronson appealed against his life sentence, but three appeal court judges rejected the application in April 2004.
+After four years, he and Rehman divorced, and he renounced Islam.
+During this period, Bronson appealed against his life sentence.
+Three appeal court judges rejected the application in April 2004.
 In court, with six prison guards surrounding him, Bronson said his wife and her daughter were helping to rehabilitate him, and references about his character, including reports from psychiatrists, were positive on this occasion.

 In 2007, two prison staff members at Full Sutton high security dispersal prison in the East Riding of Yorkshire were involved in a "control and restraint incident", in an attempt to prevent another hostage situation, during which Bronson had his tinted glasses broken.
 Bronson received £200 compensation for his broken glasses.

 Bronson remained a Category A prisoner when he was moved to Wakefield High-Security Prison.
-He was due for a parole hearing in September 2008, but this was postponed when his lawyer objected to a one-hour parole interview, requesting a full day to deal with Bronson's case.
-The parole hearing took place on 11 March 2009, the board refused parole shortly afterwards.
+He was due for a parole hearing in September 2008.
+This was postponed when his lawyer objected to a one-hour parole interview, requesting a full day to deal with Bronson's case.
+The parole hearing took place on 11 March 2009, with the board refusing parole shortly afterwards.

 In August 2013, a petition with 10,000 signatures was presented to 10 Downing Street calling for his release.
 In an enclosed note, Bronson appealed to prime minister David Cameron for him to be able to "live what's left of my life and not be buried in the prison system".

 On 28 February 2014, Bronson violently attacked the prison governor in a television room in HMP Woodhill, over a dispute that his mail was being withheld, including two letters from his mother.
 The governor had serious bruising.
 In July 2014, Bronson was sentenced to two years.
-The prison had accepted that his mail may have been unacceptably processed.
+The prison accepted that his mail may have been unacceptably processed.

 In August 2014, Bronson announced that he was changing his name via deed poll to Charles Salvador, in tribute to the artist Salvador Dalí.
 In a hand-written statement on his website, Salvador stated that "The old me dried up...
 Bronson came alive in 1987.
 He died in 2014."